-The meanings of key words and terms used in this Plan and are contained in the Glossary at Appendix A. The Glossary is not intended to be an exhaustive list of all development types that may be levied under this Plan.
+The meanings of key words and terms used in this Plan and are contained in the Glossary at Appendix A and elsewhere in this Plan.
+Terms that are used in this Plan that are defined in the Lake Macquarie Local Environmental Plan 2014 and are not defined in this Plan will have the meanings ascribed to those words in the lake Macquarie Local Environmental Plan 2014.
+The Glossary is not intended to be an exhaustive list of all development types that may be levied under this Plan.